View The Map To Coulee Mission Statement History

 MISSION STATEMENT {Back To Top}

-It is the mission of Coulee Community Hospital, Long Term Care Unit and the Coulee Family Medicine Clinic to provide the highest quality healthcare possible in a rural community, cost effectively, with each patient being treated in a courteous and respectful manner.
+It is the mission of Coulee Community Hospital, Nursing Home and the Coulee Family Medicine Clinic to provide the highest quality healthcare possible in a rural community, cost effectively, with each patient being treated in a courteous and respectful manner.
 The healthcare needs of the community will be met in this rapidly changing field of medicine, by carefully assessing services needed, recruiting highly competent physicians and support professionals, and cooperating with area health agencies, provider, visiting specialists and regional hospitals.
-Through both internal efforts and cooperative efforts with outside agencies, strategies will be carefully developed and revised as needed which will promote strong patient/ physician relationships in a cost effective manner.
+Through both internal efforts ad cooperative efforts with outside agencies, strategies will be carefully developed and revised as needed which will promote strong patient/ physician relationships in a cost effective manner.

 HISTORY {Back To Top}